 DeltaV virtualization and upgrade

 Project intro: DeltaV is Distributed Control System (DCS) provided by Emerson.
-In this case the system was GMP business critical since it was used by two pilot plants for producing Active Pharmaceutical Ingredients (API) later on used in the R&D pipeline but also for marketed products.
+In this case the system was rated as GMP as it was used by two pilot plants for producing Active Pharmaceutical Ingredients (API).

 Business case: The business benefits of the upgrade project were to improve business continuity, maintenance support and the overall compliance for the system.
 The hardware, software and overall validation package were very old dating from a previous upgrade done approximately 9 year before.
 An upgrade was imminent and the added benefits of having it virtualized were obvious since it allowed for high availability but also easy integration with the customer’s backbone network for services such as time synchronization, SMTP, backup service & GxP fileshare access, Citrix secured remote access and added firewall protection.